hibaaaaaaaaaaa/BrushMagic/README.md

 ## AI Filters (In Development)
-The MagicBrush application is expanding its capabilities to include **AI-powered filters** that enhance and transform images using advanced algorithms.
+The BrushMagic application is expanding its capabilities to include **AI-powered filters** that enhance and transform images using advanced algorithms.
 Currently, this section is under active development, and I am working on creating these AI models from scratch to provide unique and innovative filters.

 ## Authors